SyroQT/home-platform/docs/project-status.md

 - Kubernetes state is managed through Flux from `clusters/vps-prod/`.
 - Secrets are stored as SOPS-encrypted manifests under `secrets/prod/`.
 - cert-manager and CloudNativePG are managed through Flux Helm releases.
-- The repo defines three workloads today: `n8n`, `actual`, and `whoami`.
+- The repo defines four workloads today: `n8n`, `actual`, `whoami`, and `linkding`.
 - Repository guardrails now include pre-commit hooks for merge-conflict detection, large-file checks, secret scanning, and SOPS encryption validation.
 - A Renovate configuration is committed at the repo root for Flux, Kubernetes manifest, and Terraform dependency updates.
 - An analytical layer is in active development under `analytics/`.
-Phases 1, 2, and 3 are complete.
+Phases 1, 2, and 3 (cluster collector) are complete.
+The billing collector code is written but not yet committed.
+Phase 4 (dbt modeling) is next.

 ## Canonical Paths